How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 Directions

 Melt butter in a thick-bottomed pot and simmer on medium heat.
-Don’t stir or the butter will burn.
+Don’t stir, or the butter will burn.
 As the butter cooks, the impurities will gradually separate to the bottom of the pot and the ghee to the surface.
-When bubbles appear on the surface and/or the butter has turned a rich amber color, remove it from the heat and let it cook.
+When bubbles appear on the surface and/or the butter has become rich amber, could you remove it from the heat and let it cook?
 Strain through cheesecloth into a clean jar.

-Ghee can be used for deep frying, for making spicing masala, for regular cooking, pan-frying, and in bread and baked goods.
-When it becomes filled with food particles from repeated deep frying, it can be cleaned by heating to a liquid and straining through a cheesecloth.
+Ghee can be used for deep frying, making spicing masala, regular cooking, pan-frying, and bread and baked goods.
+When it becomes filled with food particles from repeated deep frying, it can be cleaned by heating to a liquid and straining through cheesecloth.

 Ghee is very important, being the essence of the miracle food, milk.
-Dietary fats are very good for their palatability and satiety value, as a source of concentrated energy, as a carrier of fat-soluble vitamins, and as a source of essential fatty acids.
-You should derive no more than 35% of your daily calories from fat.
+Dietary fats are perfect for their palatability and satiety value, as a source of concentrated energy, as a carrier of fat-soluble vitamins, and as a source of essential fatty acids.
+You should derive at least 35% of your daily calories from fat.
 Ghee is the basis for being a satisfied vegetarian.
-In Ayurveda ghee is known as a Rasayana or rejuvenator that supports overall health and wellbeing.
-It is lactose-free and helps to balance excess stomach acid and maintain a healthy mucus lining in the stomach.
+In Ayurveda, ghee is a Rasayana or rejuvenator that supports overall health and well-being.
+It is lactose-free and helps to balance excess stomach acid and maintain a healthy mucus lining.
 It enkindles the digestive fire without aggravating pitta.
 Ghee is one of the most valuable foods for mental and physical health.
-Ghee is alkaline while other milk products are acidic.
+Ghee is alkaline, while other milk products are acidic.

 Other stories with recipes at Travel Notes and Storytelling